 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while receiving pegaptanib (Macugen)?
+What should I avoid while taking pegaptanib ophthalmic (Macugen)?

-There may be other drugs that can interact with pegaptanib ophthalmic injection.
-Tell your doctor about all medications you use.
+It is not likely that other drugs you take orally or inject will have an effect on pegaptanib used in the eyes.
+But many drugs can interact with each other.
+Tell your doctor about all medicines you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about pegaptanib ophthalmic injection.
+Your pharmacist can provide more information about pegaptanib ophthalmic.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.